AyoobHaroon/Topic-Modeling-Sentiment-Analysis-in-Financial-Text/readme.txt

      !pip install -q accelerate bitsandbytes

 2. Dataset:
-   - Download the dataset (FinancialPhraseBank-v1.0) from Google Classroom.
+   - Download the dataset (FinancialPhraseBank-v1.0).
    - Upload the ZIP file when prompted in the notebook, or place it in the same directory and adjust the file name in the code.
    - The script automatically unzips and loads Sentences_75Agree.txt.